 British Airways is proud to be an industry leader in tackling climate change, driving urgent action towards net zero carbon emissions by 2050 and investing in the development of sustainable aviation fuel and zero emissions aircraft.
 Over the next 20 years, British Airways’ parent company IAG will invest $865 million in the development of sustainable aviation fuel.
 It is the first European airline group to commit to powering 10 per cent of all flights with sustainable aviation fuel by 2030.

-The price you see represents the total cost to deliver the carbon offset service.
+The price you see represents the total cost to deliver the carbon units from the supported climate solutions.
 All of the funds collected, excluding taxes and the fees charged by CHOOOSE on each transaction, are applied directly to carbon offsets sourced from certified projects, verified carbon removal projects and/or to Sustainable Aviation Fuel.
 For each transaction, a small administrative and technology fee is charged and received by CHOOOSE™.
-The administrative and technology fee is USD 0.42 per passenger per flight, and this contributes to cover CHOOOSE’s running costs.
+The administrative and technology fee is USD 0.42 per passenger per flight, and this contributes to cover CHOOOSE's running costs.

 Please first read our FAQs on this page.
 If you need to speak to us directly, please email us at firstname.lastname@example.org.